USC-InfoLab/fhipe/README.md

 # An Implementation of Function-Hiding Inner Product Encryption (FHIPE) #

+A fork to update for Ubuntu 18.04 and new macOS version.

 This is an implementation of the function-hiding inner product encryption scheme described here: (link to be posted)